-In March 2016, YICT’s Shore Power Phase I Project passed official inspection.
-The project includes two 4 MVA mobile shore power systems covering five berths that can accommodate 150,000-DWT to 200,000-DWT vessels, thus leading the industry in providing shore power for the world’s largest container vessels.
+YICT’s Shore Power Phase I and Phase II Project passed official inspection.
+The two projects include four 4 MVA mobile shore power systems covering ten berths that can accommodate 150,000-DWT to 200,000-DWT vessels, thus leading the industry in providing shore power for the world’s largest container vessels.
 When vessels use shore power, they tap landside electricity for their power needs at berth instead of running diesel-fuelled auxiliary on-board engines.
 Using shore power reduces noise and emissions, including CO2, SO2 and particulate matter.

 YICT is the first Chinese container terminal operator having successfully used liquefied natural gas (LNG) powered container tractors for production.
 Currently, there are 340 LNG-powered tractors operational around the clock at YICT.
 Compared to diesel-powered container tractors with the same horsepower, LNG-powered tractors emit 82% less particulate matters.

 To reduce port emissions and save fuel, YICT began a project in 2007 to reconfigure its diesel cranes to run on electric power.
 YICT now has 198 electric gantry cranes in operation.